Last Updated on September 16, 2017 by Ellen Christian

 Over the weekend, I visited our local indoor farmer’s market.
 During the nice weather, our farmer’s market is out in the open and vendors set up in the Walmart parking lot.
 During the colder months, vendors set up in an old factory downtown.
 Unlike the summer months where we see lots of fresh fruits and vegetables, the winter farmer’s market tends to be more handicrafts.
-You can find vendors with local honey, maple syrup, baked goods and fruits and vegetables that store well like onions, potatoes, winter squash, apples and radishes.
+You can find vendors with local honey, maple syrup, baked goods and fruits and vegetables that store well like onions, potatoes, winter squash, apples, and radishes.
+This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 Wild Mushroom Soup Recipe